Diagnosis

 Hoover’s Sign

 A test for leg weakness.
-If a person involuntarily activates the “weak” leg during testing, this shows the motor system is intact – a sign of functional weakness.
+If a person involuntarily activates the “weak” leg during testing, this shows the motor system is intact and a sign of functional weakness.

 Hip Abduction Sign